CACI-International/ergo/bob/user_guide/src/tutorial/intro.md

 Let's start with a common workflow that is typically automated with tools like GNU `make`: compiling C/C++ source code.
-This tutorial will build from a simple, one-command build step to a concurrent build including unit tests, integration tests, and release deployment.
+This tutorial will build from a simple, one-command build step to a concurrent build including unit tests and release deployment.
 While bob may support plugins to perform these tasks in even more consistent ways and cross-platform ways, this tutorial will stick with only using external commands for the tasks, and assumes a unix-like environment.

 Before we begin, let's cover some nomenclature.